 Courtesy Private Collection.

-Cool Culinaria Ultimate Giclee Prints on 130lb paper.
+Cool Culinaria Ultimate Giclee Prints on 300-315 GSM archival art paper.
 11oz Ceramic Mugs.
 All printed in USA.